Fantasy football: Hardman among must-start wide receivers for Week 9

 Each of my must-start pass catchers ranks inside the top 42 of my rankings, which means they should be in lineups for leagues with at least 14 teams that can start up to three wide receivers.

 Justin Jefferson is the top player in my overall Top 50 wide receiver rankings for Week 9.
-Davante Adams, Tee Higgins, A.J.
-Brown and Tyreek Hill also are in my Top 5.
+Davante Adams, Tee Higgins, Tyreek Hill and Cooper Kupp also are in my Top 5.

-Cooper Kupp, D.J.
-Moore, DeAndre Hopkins, Terry McLaurin and DK Metcalf are among my Top 10 options and should be in every starting lineup.
+D.J.
+Moore, DeAndre Hopkins, Terry McLaurin, DK Metcalf and Amon-Ra St. Brown are among my Top 10 options and should be in every starting lineup.

 CeeDee Lamb, Michael Gallup, Amari Cooper, Brandon Aiyuk, Courtland Sutton, Jerry Jeudy, George Pickens and Diontae Johnson are among the wide receivers who should be out of fantasy football lineups due to injuries and/or Week 9 byes for the Cleveland Browns, Dallas Cowboys, Denver Broncos, New York Giants, Pittsburgh Steelers and San Francisco 49ers.